We appreciate that legal costs are always a concern and this is especially so at a time of crisis in the family where budgets are already stretched.

 As indicated above, we provide an initial fixed fee no obligation interview and as well as using that to meet you to understand the issues that you face, we can also use that meeting to explain our cost basis to you in greater detail.

-If you ask us to act for you we will ask you for a £500 retainer at the start of the matter.
-This will be credited against your first bill.
+If you ask us to act for you we will ask you to make an initial payment on account which will be credited against your first bill.
+The amount we ask you to pay will vary depending on the work you are asking us to do.
 We will also send you our terms and conditions to read and sign, and if appropriate, one of our cost estimate sheets outlining the typical costs that might be involved in your case.

 Our costs are based on an hourly rate for each of our solicitors.
 This covers the time spent in meetings with the solicitor and the time the solicitor spends in working on your matter.
 We do not charge separately for, for example, typing documents or photocopying (unless we are talking about significant amounts).